 Prostate cancer is not just the second most common type of cancer; it is the second most common cancer death for American men.

 Approximately 1 in 41 American men will die of prostate cancer.
 These odds are the same for British and European men.

 The odds of surviving prostate cancer are quite good.
 However, this is mostly dependant on what type of prostate cancer you have.

-If you are diagnosed with a slow growing, low grade, and localized prostate cancer; it is likely that you will die of other natural causes, long before your prostate cancer becomes a life-threatening issue.
+If you are diagnosed with a slow growing, low grade, and localized prostate cancer, you will die of other natural causes, long before your prostate cancer becomes a life-threatening issue.

 - Regional: cancer has spread outside the prostate to nearby organs or lymph nodes.
 (This mainly includes stage 3B and 4A cancers).

-- Distant: cancer has spread to remote parts of the body such as the lungs, bones or liver.
-(This is normally staged 4B cancers).
+- Distant: cancer has spread to remote parts of the body, such as the lungs, bones, or liver.
+(This is usually staged 4B cancers).

 The 5-year survival rate for localized or regional prostate cancer is 100%.
 Moreover, the 10-year survival rate for localized or regional prostate cancer is 98%.

 However, despite these reassuring statistics and the research and progress that has been made over the last decade, prostate cancer is still the second leading cause of cancer death among men in the United States.

 Approximately 88 men are killed by it every single day.